Matt-Matthaiou/Mtg_Deck_Builder/README.md

 ## Installation

-To run simply fork the app and pull and use npm start on the main directory with terminal.
+1. Fork and pull the project to your prefered directory.
+2. Use npm install for the dependecies.
+3. Use npm start in terminal to run.